 I mean, and you know where she decided.

-Um, and I've watched this happen with kid after kid after kid, you know, my daughter, my son, and all their friends have had that experience.
+You know, my daughter, my son, and all their friends have had that experience.

 I mean, I kind of like all these kids that I've gotten to know.

-And Alan Dershowitz brought up a point last night that you know the schools kind of have a little bit of an obligation to say, okay, well, let's look at the history.
+And Alan Dershowitz brought up a point last night that, you know, the schools kind of have a little bit of an obligation to say, okay, well, let's look at the history.

 Did this person really play this sport?